Car Loan Refinance

 What is car loan refinancing?

 Car loan refinancing is the process of switching your current car loan to another, which can either be a different or updated product with the same lender or a fresh loan with a new lender.
-Essentially, this involves taking out a new car loan to pay out your old one and continuing your repayments on a different (typically more favourable) set of terms.
+Essentially, this involves taking out a new car loan to pay out your old one and continuing your repayments on a different set of terms.

 For this reason, refinancing may be treated as a new application.
 For instance, if you originally took out a $50,000, five-year car loan and are looking to refinance it after two years with $20,000 paid off, you’ll effectively be applying for a three-year, $30,000 loan.

-When might I look to refinance my car loan?
+Why should I refinance my car loan?

 There are many reasons why someone might look to refinance their car loan and access a new deal.
 Some of the main reasons why you might look to do so include: